intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/cases.md

 </SearchTemplate>
 ```

-For criterions, use `eventTitle` criteria instead of `ucmAnnotationComment`:
+For criterions, `eventTitle`, `eventDate`, or `eventActor` may be used.
+Make sure to remove all criterions starting with `ucmAnnotation`:

 ```xml